Frequently Asked Questions

 Rates vary depending upon the size of the group, the activity chosen, and the site selected.
 Explore our adventures pages to find more information about pricing for the activities that interest you.
-Group rates and consecutive day discounts are available.
+Group rates and multiple day discounts are available.
 Please inquire.

-What is our “camera-carrier discount”?
+What is Your “camera-carrier discount”?

-Our camera-carrier discount is 50% off for one person in your group who is just along for the walk, and to snap a few pictures.
+For rock climbing events, our camera-carrier discount is 50% off for one person in your group who is just along for the walk, and to snap a few pictures.
 This could be perfect for an active grandparent that can hike, but isn’t interested in the vertical stuff; invite them along for the ride anyway.

 Is there any risk involved?